mysql/mysql-ndb-operator/README.md

 The MySQL NDB Operator is a Kubernetes operator for managing a MySQL NDB Cluster setup inside a Kubernetes Cluster.

-This is in preview state - DO NOT USE FOR PRODUCTION.

 ## License

 Copyright (c) 2021, 2022, Oracle and/or its affiliates.